-Katie has taught ballet technique, pointe, and repertory classes to all ages and ability levels for fourteen years.
+Katie has taught ballet technique, pointe, and repertory classes to all ages and ability levels for fifteen years.
 She has taught company class for several professional companies in Chicago and is currently the ballet mistress for Nomi Dance Company.
 Her students have gone on to prestigious college dance programs and professional careers in the ballet, contemporary, and commercial dance industries.

-he founded Dance in the Parks in 2009 as a way to expand the vibrant Chicago dance community into neighborhoods throughout the city.
+She founded Dance in the Parks in 2009 as a way to expand the vibrant Chicago dance community into neighborhoods throughout the city.
 Combining some of the city's best cultural assets - our huge park system, diverse dance community, and gorgeous (though unpredictable) summer weather - the company has reached nearly 8,000 audience members via performances in 24 different parks.

 Hanna grew up dancing and training in both Elgin and Chicago.
 Although she received multiple university scholarships, after graduation from Larkin High School's performing arts program, she accepted a company position at River North Dance Chicago in 2004.
 In her first year with the company, Hanna was nominated for the prestigious Princess Grace Award as one of the company’s youngest members.

 In her 12 years at RNDC, she performed all over the world, served as rehearsal assistant, choreographed on the company, co-choreographed with director Frank Chaves, and was a lead instructor for the company’s extensive workshop and intensive programs.

 Outside of company life, Hanna has choreographed for national commercials, dance companies throughout the Midwest, award-winning competition dance troupes, dance teams, and colleges and high schools nationwide.
 She also directs her own youth dance company, Integrity.